 Megan Bynum joined the staff at Cumberland University in February 2013 as the Clinical Coordinator in the Athletic Training Education Program.

-Her duties at CU includes teaching Athletic Training courses, coordinating athletic training students’ clinical rotations and overseeing the various Preceptors and their affiliated clinical sites.
+Her duties at CU include teaching Athletic Training courses, coordinating athletic training students’ clinical rotations and overseeing the various Preceptors and their affiliated clinical sites.
 She is also the primary athletic trainer for the Bulldog men’s basketball program.

 Prior to Cumberland, she served as Athletic Trainer/Athletic Assistant/Lower School and Middle School Physical Education Teacher at Westridge School for Girls in Pasadena, Calif., serving as athletic trainer for all middle school and high school sports including basketball, soccer, lacrosse, softball and volleyball at Westridge.
 As Athletic Assistant, she assisted with purchase orders, coordination of transportation, game set-up, organization of officials and other tasks as dictated by the Athletic Director.
-Her teacher roles included grades 4-6 for team sports, age-appropriate fitness and recreation activities and grades 7-8 about volleyball, soccer, basketball and softball.
+Her teacher roles included grades 4-6 for team sports, age-appropriate fitness and recreation activities and grades 7-8 for volleyball, soccer, basketball and softball.

 The Brentwood, Tenn., native received her bachelor’s in Biology/Pre-Med from UNC-Greensboro in December 2001 and her master’s in Athletic Training from UT-Chattanooga in May 2005.